reiner/massively/content/news/post.1.md

 ﻿+++
-title = '«Ideas & Resources» web-page'
-slug = 'ideas_page_live'
+title = 'The «Ideas & Resources» web-page is live!' slug = 'ideas_page_live'
 image = 'images/idea.jpg'
 date = "2018-06-05T00:00:00"
-description = 'The Twist2018 «Ideas & Resources» web-page is live!'
+description = 'The "Ideas & Resources" page will serve as a source of inspiration for Hackday-projects.'
 +++

 We are currently collecting ideas and compiling a list of exciting data sets to be used at the Twist-Hackdays.
 There will be no prescribed challenges.
 We will provide a pool of ideas which will serve as a source of inspiration and a solid starting point for potential Hackday-projects.